aidanwaugh/recipes/README.md

 ## Problems & Solutions
 - **Single recipe page layout** Placing a thumbnail image, title, info/ nutrition details in a 100% width on top taking minimal space had no clear layout that I liked.
 I tried adding an image on the top left, but the 33% 66% grid became too apparent with no divider.
 Other websites I looked at all have a large image and header with the user scrolling down or splits the page in 1/2 with image an info.
 However this takes up too much space.
 Having all the information right away is the most important aspect of the design. *solution* Create a 25% x4 grid.
+- **Ingredient amount conversion BUG** Scaling up and down is fine.
+But when I try to go up then down, the numbers don't line up properly.
+There is also a bug when going back down to original value.

 - **Organized single CSS file** The index and recipe page had very little in common and there was a lot of copied CSS. *Solution* Create a new css with individual blocks

 ## Future addons